Laibafaisal26/MSc-Research-project-multinichenetr-analysis-T-cell-communication-in-MASLD-/README.md

 ## 📂 Recommended Project Structure (Example)

-When running this analysis on an HPC or local environment, it is recommended that the following directory structure is used for clarity and reproducibility:
+When running this analysis on a HPC or local environment, it is recommended that the following directory structure is used for clarity and reproducibility:
 MASLD_research_project
 ├── R_scripts # R scripts for analysis
 ├── Seurat_objects # Input Seurat objects (.rds, not included here)